miklevin/MikeLev.in/_posts/2025-11-14-pebble-trails-smug-mugs-sovereign-craftsmanship-ai-age.md

 > Okay, this one was a bit more *out there* than most but going from being
 > gaslit into believing you're *not a math person* to reclaiming your rightful
 > status and fair shake at life's bigger prizes that require actually *being a
-> math person* a fair shake isn't easy — not conducive to *left-brain* thinking
+> math person* isn't easy.
+The transition isn't conducive to *left-brain*
+> thinking as McGilchrist might put it — and this is *doubly so* if you got a
-> as McGilchrist might put it.
-But I'm ready now for the hard-nosed
+> poor education.
+But I'm ready now for the hard-nosed implementation that my
-> implementation that my left-lobe is chomping at the bit for.
+> left-lobe is chomping at the bit for.

 **Me**: Lettuce proceed.